-The results for the year are set out on page 9.
+The results for the year are set out on page 10.

-In terms of financial performance for 2018, the BCR can report a surplus of €138,619.
-This is in line with the financial projections for the year.
+In terms of financial performance for 2019, Breakthrough reports a deficit of €45,608.
 Income and expenditure were monitored against our annual budget and financial progress was reported in detail to our Board at regular intervals throughout the year.

 It is the policy of the company that unrestricted funds which have not been designated for a specific use should be maintained at a level equivalent to between three and six months' expenditure and with consideration of research funding commitments in the year.
-In 2019 and 2020 combined there are €667,351 of research commitments which BCR have committed to meet.
+In 2020 there are \in 635,950 of research commitments which Breakthrough have committed to meet.
 It is the policy of the company to take on multi-year research commitments which will be met by cash reserves and anticipated future income which are based on conservative projections derived from prior history.
 The company considers that reserves at this level will ensure that, in the event of a significant drop in funding, they will be able to continue the company's current activities while consideration is given to ways in which additional funds may be raised.
 This level of reserves has been maintained throughout the year.